Betty Danko: Career

 Danko sustained a more serious injury while enacting the Witch's skywriting scene, where she flies on her broomstick spelling out "Surrender, Dorothy!".
 Hamilton had refused to do the scene after suffering serious burns from descending into the opening in the stage floor amid fire and smoke.
 The production crew rigged up a broomstick suspended from wires, with a steel saddle for Danko to sit on.
-Underneath the saddle lay a pipe that would emit smoke when she pushed a button.
-At first Danko's cape was pinned down to hide the pipe, but the director wanted the cape to blow in the wind, so the pipe was concealed under Danko's body.
+Underneath the saddle lay a pipe that emitted smoke when she pushed a button.

+At first, Danko's cape was pinned down to hide the pipe, but the director wanted the cape to blow in the wind, so the pipe was concealed under Danko's body.
 Danko noticed that the crew coated the pipe with asbestos.
 On the first two takes, the pipe emitted smoke perfectly, but on the third take, the pipe exploded.
 Danko was blown off the broomstick and sustained a 2 in-deep gash around the circumference of her leg, landing her in the hospital for eleven days.
 According to Scarfone and Stillman, damage to her internal organs from the explosion required a hysterectomy.
-Her total earnings from her work on the film came to $790, plus $35 for the broomstick stunt.
+Her total earnings from her work on the film came to $790 (approximately $18,175.63 in 2025 adjusted for inflation) plus an extra $35 bonus ($805.25 in 2025) for the broomstick stunt.

 In interviews, Danko said she plied her career as a Hollywood stuntwoman in order to support herself and her mother.
 She described falls as her specialty, saying:

 I have fallen into ditches, lakes, pools, through trap doors, from piano tops, over chairs and tables, down laundry chutes and stairs.
 I have fallen over backwards from a height of 25 ft into 32 in of water and into a pool fully clothed though I can barely swim.
 I've been yanked around on wires, had pies and knives thrown at me, have lain amid flames of gasoline—all for the sake of Art and a pay check.
 But I still like it and it enables me to support my mother and myself.

 Like other stuntwomen, Danko risked life and limb in her work.
-But her most serious injury came from a mountain lion off-screen while she was doubling for Patsy Kelly in a Hal Roach comedy.
+Her most serious injury came from a mountain lion off-screen while she was doubling for Patsy Kelly in a Hal Roach comedy.
 While she was getting used to being around the animal, it suddenly swiped at her brightly-colored moccasin.
 Later she visited the trainer with the animal on the set and he encouraged her to show the animal her foot again, and move a little closer.
 The lion grabbed her leg and chomped down on it thirteen times.
 Danko received thirteen stitches and permanent scarring.

-Danko's career was cut short by a real-life accident when she was struck by a car that jumped the curb while she stood at a bus stop.
+Danko's career was permanently cut short by an accident outside of her stunt work, when she was struck by a car that jumped the curb while she stood at a bus stop.

 Later life

-Danko and her widowed mother lived in a bungalow at 6526 La Mirada Drive in Hollywood for half a century.
+Danko and her widowed mother lived in a bungalow, at 6526 La Mirada Drive in Hollywood for half a century.
 Danko died on February 3, 1979.